Logo

 Eight years after our first trip we are back.
 Top left, just before the Canadian border, in the state of Washington.
 This time we fly directly to Seattle, the most exciting city of the Northwest.

-Only one hour north of Seattle, we visit Boeing’s “Future of Flight Aviation Center” in Everett.
-On a factory tour you can see how aircrafts are assembled in the world’s largest production hall.
-A little further north we walk through the Bonhoeffer Botanical Gardens, a beautifully designed park where glass works of art mix with nature.
+Boeing’s Future of Flight Aviation Center in Everett is just an hour to go.
+On a tour, you can see how airplanes are assembled in the world’s largest production hall.
+A little further north, we visit Bonhoeffer Botanical Gardens, a beautifully designed park where glass works of art blend into nature.
 Via Vernon and Sedro-Wooley we reach North Cascades National Park with its dams, reservoirs and the magnificent mountain roads over Rainy Pass and Washington Pass.

 Cities, Nature, Art – Have a look…